Prep Time: 25-30 minutes

 - 8 ozs. fresh mushrooms, trimmed, cut in half

 - 1 cup Cabernet Sauvignon

 - 2 Tblsp.
 Gustare Bourbon Maple Balsamic Vinegar

 - 1 tsp.
 Cape Cod Sea Salt

 - 1 pkg poultry herbs (blend of fresh thyme, rosemary & sage), tied with a long piece of kitchen string

 - 1 tbsp. all purpose flour

-- Add the tied thyme sprigs leaving the tail of string outside the pan or tied to a handle for easy retrieval of stems later.
-Reduce heat.
-Leaving the cover slightly askew, barely simmer for 4-5 hours, turning the roast from time to time.
+- Tuck tied herbs beside the beef leaving the tail of string outside the pan or tied to a handle for easy retrieval of stems later.
+Cover and set heat to low for 5½ – 6 hours or until beef is very tender.

-- When the beef is very, very tender, remove it to a platter.
+- Transfer beef to a platter with vegetables alongside.
 Cover with foil.
-Retrieve the tied thyme stems and discard.
+Retrieve the tied stems and discard.
+Turn cooker to high.

-- To thicken the sauce, make a Buerre Manié by adding equal parts flour and butter.
-Knead with your fingers until combined.
-Add to the broth, raise heat to medium and stir to blend and thicken.
+- To thicken the sauce, make a Buerre Manié by adding equal parts flour and butter kneading with your fingers until combined.
+Stir into sauce to blend and thicken.
 Slice the roast and serve ‘family style’ on a large platter with some of the rich, dark sauce spooned over and the vegetables alongside.
 Pour some extra sauce into a gravy boat to pass.
 Enjoy!